Your location is outside the National Library of Australia. Resources you can access:

 |Show by title|

-Dacheng shu ju you xian gong si: Dacheng Old Journal Full-text Database includes a collection of 7,000 periodicals, 130,000 issues and 1.3 million articles, which were published from 1840 to 1949 in mainland China.
-Many of the periodicals in Dacheng database are rare and unique during late Qing Dynasty.
+Dacheng shu ju you xian gong si: Dacheng Old Periodical Full-text Database is a collection of 7,000 periodicals, 140,000 issues and 2.6 million articles, which were published from 1840 to 1949 in mainland China.
+Much of the content are high-definition scans from the original items, and thus rare and unique, making them very valuable historical records.
 Subjects covered include philosophy, economic, politics, military, industry, agriculture, transportation, literature ,history, geography , astronomy and astrology.
+It has become a valuable database tool for researchers in various disciplines.

 Gale: The Dublin Castle administration in Ireland was the government of Ireland under English and later British rule, from the twelfth century until 1922, based at Dublin Castle.
 Dublin Castle Records, 1798-1926 contains records of the British administration in Ireland prior to 1922, a crucial period which saw the rise of Parnell and the Land War in 1880 through to the establishment of the Irish Free State in 1921.
 This collection comprises materials from Series CO 904, The National Archives, Kew, UK.
 Available for document delivery to Australian libraries.